OkaviDaniel/ex1/README.md

 								All the edges on the graph    = E.
 								Then the time complexity is O(|N| + |E|).

-			restoreNodes()			| Restore the nodes on the graph to their default settings.
+			restoreNodes()			| Restore the nodes on the graph to Their default settings.
 							  Algorith used: BFS algorithm.
 							   	TC: O(|V|+|E|)